-Lead singer Rangi Walker grew up in Porirua in the Latter Day Saints church community.
+Lead singer Rangi Parker grew up in Porirua in the Latter Day Saints church community.
 She made an early start in local group The Family Four in the mid-1960s, and then joined The Four Ps who came second on John Maybury's Have A Shot radio talent quest.
 Then, as a trio, they were known as The Gaynotes, who released one single on Kiwi Records (‘I Got Rhythm’) after which John Robinson of Philips Records signed them to the Polydor label in 1968 and suggested a name change to The Shevelles.

 In 1967 the group joined the Māori cultural group, the Te Arohanui Company on a US tour that included performances at the Hollywood Bowl in Los Angeles, on the Danny Kaye Show and concerts in Salt Lake City, San Francisco, San Diego and Honolulu.